 England's largest National Park is a gem of a place to visit.
 There are breathtaking lakes, soaring mountains - known locally as 'fells', picturesque valleys and even sandy coastline.
 Each lake and valley has a distinct character of its own.
 We would love you to share your experiences, pictures and videos with us through Twitter, Facebook and Instagram.

 There are many attractions and places to visit in the Lake District, covering a wide area which is just waiting for you to explore!
 To make it easier to find the best attractions in the Lake District National Park, we have split them up into the most popular sections.
 This way you can easily plan out your visit and make the most of your stay.

 Enjoy the stunning mountain views around England's largest lake, Windermere and the bustling town of Ambleside.
 Visit things to do around Windermere.
 Windermere and the surrounding area is arguably the most famous and popular area in the Lake District.Around Windermere

 Coniston water is the third longest lake in the Lake District.
 Get onto the water with boat tours, motor boats, rowing boats, kayaks and paddleboards to hire.
-Its also a great place for walking and hiking, with guided walks to help show you the way.Things to do around Coniston
+Its also a great place for walking and hiking, with guided walks to help show you the way.Around Coniston

 Surrounded by mountains, Red Pike, Kirk Fell, Great Gable and Scafell Pike, Wastwater is the deepest and perhaps the most awe-inspiring of all the lakes, - in Wasdale - to the west of the National Park.
 The view from the south-western end of the lake near the youth hostel was voted Britain’s favourite view in 2007.Around Wastwater

 Share your pictures on Instagram and #lakedistrict and we could feature your photos on our site!